-Means the record still exists, but it’s confidential, and only available to the subject of the record, their attorney, criminal justice agencies for their specific purposes, which include background checks for firearm purchases or transfers as authorized by state of federal law.
-To qualify for sealing record in Florida, your case should have been resolved as follows:
+This means the record still exists, but it’s confidential, and only available to the subject of the record, their attorney, and criminal justice agencies for their specific purposes, which include background checks for firearm purchases or transfers as authorized by the state or federal law.
+To qualify for sealing the record in Florida, your case should have been resolved as follows:

-- You plead “guilty” or “no contest” and the court withheld the adjudication of guilt, or
+- You plead “guilty” or “no contest” and the court withholds the adjudication of guilt, or

 - You were found “guilty” after trial and the Court “Withheld” the adjunction of guilt, and